Harris Scarfe: 2000s

 In 2001, Harris Scarfe listed on the ASX.
 In the same year, the company fell $160 million into debt, resulting in the owners, the Trescowthick family, losing $31.5 million.
 The government initially considered pressing charges against chairman Adam Trescowthick, but later dropped the case.

 In 2002, the company started a revitalization program.
-The store network was remodeled with new products, layouts and new branding.
+The store network was remodelled with new products, layouts and new branding.
 As a result, Harris Scarfe soon began to enjoy record growth.
 By 2007, Sydney-based Momentum Private Equity acquired an $80 million majority stake in the company.

 Over a six-month period at the end of 2003, Harris Scarfe made certain representations on a number of items in its catalogues in relation to pricing.
 Harris Scarfe admitted to the Australian Competition & Consumer Commission (ACCC) that representations in its promotional advertising may have misled consumers.

 Again in 2007 Harris Scarfe was investigated by the Australian consumer watchdog who sued the department store in the Australian Federal Court over allegedly false promotions for its sales in October 2006.
 The ACCC alleged that the advertising was misleading because Harris Scarfe was not offering what it advertised: